glaucorampone/NeuraVia-Hacks/README.md

    cd NeuraVia-Hacks
    ```

-2. Install dependencies for individual projects (see specific READMEs)
+2. Install dependencies for individual projects

 ## 📚 How to Contribute